Americans With Disabilities Act

 Provide the following information:

-- Your full name, address, the telephone number where we can reach you during the day, the name, SID number of the inmate or detainee discriminated against;
+- Your full name, address, the telephone number where we can reach you during the day, the name, SID number of the incarcerated individual or detainee discriminated against;

 - and where they are currently housed;